openebs/openebs/k8s/openshift/byo/baremetal/containerized_openshift_readme.md

                Failed connecting to: registry.access.redhat.com
 ```

-The following command can be used to download the required package(master and node).
+The following command can be used to download the required package (master and node).

 ```
 docker pull openshift3/node:v3.9.33
 ```

--While installation if you get error "Currently, NetworkManager must be installed and enabled prior to installation" then follow the below mentioned steps to make it active(master and node).
+-While installing, if you get the error "Currently, NetworkManager must be installed and enabled prior to installation", you must follow the steps mentioned below to make it active (master and node).

 ```
 [root@ocp-node-3 ~]# systemctl show NetworkManager | grep ActiveState